asearer/Sylvia/README.md

 * 📊 **Experiment-Friendly:** Notebooks, data, and models are organized per app for reproducibility.

+* 💬 **Interactive Interfaces:** CLI and GUI allow real-time interaction with SylviaBot.

+* 🧪 **Safe Testing:** Stubbed backend returns canned responses and prevents runtime errors from the full Personality engine or plotting issues.

 ## Next Steps

-* Migrating the original playground app into the new structure.
+* Re-integrate the full Personality engine and advanced model backends.

+* Enable Matplotlib-based visualization in GUI with live personality updates.

+* Expand CLI/API backends for local and remote models.

-* Adding new ML apps as independent services.
+* Add more ML apps and microservices while maintaining modularity.

-* Implementing shared services and libraries to streamline development.

 ---

-*Sylvia is moving from a single app to a full ecosystem of ML tools — modular, scalable, and experiment-ready.*
+*Sylvia is moving from a single experimental playground to a full ecosystem of ML tools — modular, scalable, interactive, and experiment-ready.*